phax/ph-css/README.md

 * v6.1.4 - work in progress
     * Fixed NPE in `CSSWriterSettings.DEFAULT_SETTINGS` because of wrong initialization order (#53)
     * Added some `-o-` media expression features
+    * Changing browser compliant parsing in a way, so that less `null` is returned in parsing
 * v6.1.3 - 2019-06-12
     * Added some performance tweaks
     * Added possibility to disable the usage of the source location using `CSSReaderSettings` (for performance reasons)